HCI4SouthAsia/LLM_University/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute it as per the terms of the license.

 ---

-**Note:** This README provides a brief overview of the Conference Paper Query Portal repository.
-For detailed documentation and usage instructions, please refer to the documentation files included in the repository.